A Morning Prayer and a Forgotten Name

 God honours faithfulness in hidden places.
 You don’t have to be seen by the world to be heard by God.

-Her story challenges us to see our small acts of devotion our quiet prayers, our choice to obey, our faith through trials as seeds of greatness that God multiplies.
+Her story challenges us to see our quiet prayers, our daily obedience, and our faith through trials as seeds of greatness that God multiplies.

 Where can I create a personal “tent of meeting” with God this week?